Pyali

-Pyali (lit. 'river, tree') is a 2022 Malayalam-language drama film written and directed by couple duo directors Babitha Mathew and Rinn A X produced by Sofia Varghese, daughter of late Malayalam actor NF Varghese, under the banner NF Varghese Pictures and Dulquer Salmaan's Wayfarer films.
+Pyali (lit. 'river, tree') is a 2022 Malayalam-language drama film written and directed by the duo Babitha Mathew-Rinn A. X. and produced by Sofia Varghese, daughter of late Malayalam actor N. F. Varghese, under NF Varghese Pictures, and Dulquer Salmaan's Wayfarer Films.

 The lead roles are played by child artists Barbiee Sharma and George Jacob.
 The film also features veteran actors Sreenivasan and Mamukkoya, along with Rafi, Appani Sarath, Sujith Shankar and Aadukalam Murugadoss in pivotal roles.

-The writing of the story began back in the latter part of 2015 and has been in the works since then after finding a producer in 2018.
+The writing of the story began back in the latter part of 2015 and had been in the works since then after finding a producer in 2018.
 The film was shot in parts of Ernakulam, Fort Kochi and Vathuruthy Colony in July and November 2019.

-Prashant Pillai has composed four songs for the film in Hindi and English, and there are plans to include a Malayalam song as well.
-The crew includes editor Deepu Joseph, art director Santhosh Raman, sound designer Renganaath Ravee.
+Prashant Pillai composed four songs for the film in Hindi and English, and there were plans to include a Malayalam song as well.
+The crew includes editor Deepu Joseph, art director Santhosh Raman, and sound designer Renganaath Ravee.

 The film was released on 8 July 2022.

 Plot

 The story revolves around the bond between a sister and brother.
 Barbiee plays the titular five-year-old, while Jacob plays her 14-year-old brother named Ziyah.

-Kashmiri-origin siblings are orphans who live in a slum in Kerala.
+The Kashmiri-origin siblings are orphans who live in a slum in Kerala.
 Despite facing many difficulties, Ziyah makes sure to do his best by his little sister.
 The story is about the siblings overcoming hurdles to fulfill their little desires.